hrothmar/hrothmar.com/posts/2020-07-23- Hrothmars Picks from Xbox Games Showcase 2020.md

 <h2>Psychonauts 2</h2>
 <a href="https://www.youtube.com/watch?v=G6SRtNZb_D4" target="_blank" rel="noopener"><em>View Trailer</em></a>

-Oh baby, freakin’ <em>Psychonauts 2</em> from the lovely folks at Double Fine Productions.
+Oh baby, <em>Psychonauts 2</em> from the lovely folks at Double Fine Productions.
 It’s been 15 years since the launch of the first game which has gone down as one of the best platforming exploration games in my memory. <em>Psychonauts</em> is a beautiful exploration of cognitive mystery, mischief, humor, collecting, and creative platforming.
 There’s no specific date for release yet, but it’s still slated as “some time during 2020”.
 I cannot wait to get my hands a copy of this game to explore the lovely level designs and experience the great story that it’s sure to have.

 [aside]
 I played the first game in 2009 (it was old even back then), and even remember watching it featured on TV shows such as G4's <em>Cheat!</em>